Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: The Combination Networks

 \subsection{Scalar Solution}

 The $\mathcal{N}_{h,r,h}$ combination network has a scalar linear solution of field size $q_s$ if and only if an $\codelinearArb{r,h,d=r-h+1}_{q_s}$ MDS code exists~\cite{RiisAhlswede-ProblemsNetworkCodingECC}.
-Thus, $q_s \geq r-1$ and when $h \in \{3,q_s-1\}$ and $q_s$ is a power of two, then $q_s \geq r-2$ is sufficient~\cite[p.~328]{MacWilliamsSloane_TheTheoryOfErrorCorrecting_1988}.
-The symbols transmitted to and from each node in the middle layer form together a codeword of the MDS code (encoded from the~$h$ message symbols) and each receiver obtains~$h$ symbols.
-Each receiver can correct $r-h$ erasures and therefore, can reconstruct the~$h$ message symbols.
+From the known theory on MDS codes~\cite[pp.~317--331]{MacWilliamsSloane_TheTheoryOfErrorCorrecting_1988} it is known that such a code exists for every prime power $q_s$ such that $q_s \geq r-1$.
+The only exceptions are when $h \in \{3,q_s-1\}$ and $q_s$ is a power of two, where such a code exists for every prime power $q_s$ such that ${q_s \geq r-2}$~\cite[p.~328]{MacWilliamsSloane_TheTheoryOfErrorCorrecting_1988}.
+The symbols transmitted to and from each node in the middle layer form together a codeword of the MDS code (encoded from the~$h$ message symbols), and each receiver obtains~$h$ symbols.
+Each receiver can correct $r-h$ erasures and therefore can reconstruct the~$h$ message symbols.

 \begin{corollary} If $h=3$ and $r-2$ is a power of two, let $q^*=r-2$, else let $q^*=r-1$.
 For the $\mathcal{N}_{h,r,h}$ combination network, a scalar linear solution of field size $q_s$ exists if and only if $q_s \geq q^*$. \end{corollary}